JinglingZhu/WeChatSpider/README.md

 # WeChatSpider
-Crawl articles from WeChat Subscriptions with Python
+Crawl articles from WeChat Subscriptions with Python.